-The Reg’s Simon Rockman writes here three exists a duopoly in phones, only membership of that duopoly is never secure.
-Ericsson and then Nokia became drunk on an arrogance born through majority market share, but got their crowns knocked off.
+The Reg’s Simon Rockman writes here that there exists a duopoly in phones, only membership of that duopoly is never secure.
+Ericsson and then Nokia became drunk on an arrogance born through majority market share, and got their crowns knocked off.

 As Rockman writes, only of Microsoft: “Wars are not usually won.
 They are lost.”

-The question for Apple, then, is, how does all this consumer setback feed back into the enterprise, and does this contagion spread into tablets?
+The question for Apple, then, is, how does all this consumer setback feed into the enterprise, and will this contagion spread into tablets?

 How does Apple stop the iPad and iPhone following the Mac into six per cent market share?